 - International Business

-Now that you know what to look for, check out The 20 Best Financial Management Certificate Programs.
+Now that you know what to look for, check out the following certificate:

 Bachelor of Economics

-The bachelor’s degree is the standard 120-credit, four-year college degree.
-Those who study economics at this level will gain a robust introduction to the field.
-In addition to laying a strong foundation through the study of micro- and macroeconomics, you’ll take on some of the more technical and mathematical aspects of your discipline.
+The bachelor’s degree in economics is the standard 120–credit, four–year college degree.
+If you study economics at this level, you will gain a robust introduction to the field.
+In addition to laying a strong foundation through the study of micro– and macroeconomics, you’ll encounter some of the more technical and mathematical aspects of your discipline.
 You’ll also gain exposure to some more specialized topics in your field.
-The bachelor’s degree is also the first point at which aspiring students generally get the opportunity to do significant independent research.
-This degree is ideal both for those who aspire to management-level work in business, finance, and banking, or for those who wish to pursue either economics or business administration at the graduate level.
+In addition, the bachelor’s degree in economics is the first point at which aspiring students generally get the opportunity to do significant independent research.
+The bachelor’s in economics degree is ideal for those who aspire to management–level work in business, finance, and banking, or for those who wish to pursue either economics or business administration at the graduate level.

 - Macroeconomic Analysis and Policy